 After a day long fasting, the body needs to be hydrated & rejuvenated well.
 A healthy natural homemade fruit juice, smoothie/ milkshake or a clear soup does the job well.
 These recipes are not only healthy, they will keep you hydrated and boost energy instantly.
 Try to minimize the use of sugar.
 A glass of barley water can be consumed regularly before you begin to fast.
 This will keep you hydrated through out the day.

-Iftar recipes – beverages, salads, soups
+Iftar recipes – Beverages

 You can also check these 50+ Main course recipes here

-Top 10 iftar desserts & sweets recipes
+Top 10 desserts & sweets – Iftar recipes

-Here are the top 10 desserts you can try, for the complete collection do check this 40 Iftar sweets recipes
+Here are the top 10 desserts you can try.
+For the complete collection do check this 40 Iftar sweets recipes

 Iftar recipes for Ramadan – non-veg Appetizers & Snacks